By Glen Sparks

 Babe Ruth sounded terrible.

-On this date in 1947, the Babe shuffled to the microphone at Yankee Stadium.
+The greatest player in baseball history shuffled to the microphone at Yankee Stadium on April 27, 1948.
 He was a dying man.
-Doctors told him he had throat cancer, and there wasn’t anything that the medical community or the Sultan of Swat could do about it.
+Doctors told Ruth that he had throat cancer, and there wasn’t anything that the medical community or the Sultan of Swat could do about it.

 Following a short introduction, Ruth talked for less than two minutes.
 The crowd of 58,339 fans at Yankee Stadium—the House that Ruth Built—cheered their weakened hero.
 Ruth wore a camel’s hair coat and doffed his cap.
 Reporters, photographers, ballplayers and Cardinal Francis Spellman, a friend of Ruth’s, stood near-by.